Logius-standaarden/API-Design-Rules/Designrules v1.0.md

 ## RESTful principles

-The most important prinicple of REST is the seperation of the API in logical resources (*things*).
+The most important principle of REST is the seperation of the API in logical resources (*things*).
 The resources describe the information of the *thing*.
 These resources are manipulated using HTTP-requests and HTTP-operations.
 Each operation (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`) has a specific meaning.
 > HTTP also defines operations, e.g. `HEAD`, `TRACE`, `OPTIONS` en `CONNECT`.
 In the context of REST, these operations are hardly ever used and have been excluded from the rest of this chapter.